rabestro/sololearn-challenges/README.md

 # Sololearn Coding Challenges

 There are my solutions for SoloLearn Coding Challenges.
 All codes have written on mobile device in Sololearn sandbox, sucessfully run and passes all tests by Sololearn.
+Since all the tasks were extremely simple and needed to be done on the phone, I allowed myself to move away from the principles of clean code.
+The main task was to write the shortest and most effective code that met the conditions and passed the tests.

 ## Easy